DenysBorysiuk/phonebook/README.md

 ![Site image](./public/home-page.png)

+## 🗂️ Project description 🗂️

 This project is a Fullstack app that allows you to register a user and create a private collection of contacts.

 Frontend built on React.
-Backend is built on  Node.js
+Backend is built on  Node.js https://github.com/DenysBorysiuk/api-phonebook
 Database MongoDB

 ## Attention